Frequently Asked Questions

 We need to upgrade our facilities so we have a safe learning environment for our students and staff.

-We need to ensure International Baccalaureate continues to be fully integrated in our curriculum modules and perhaps integrate the IB Learner Profile into our Social-Emotional Learning.
+We need to ensure International Baccalaureate continues to be fully integrated in our curriculum modules (including expanding crossover or interdisciplinary opportunities) and I applaud our integration of the IB Learner Profile into our Social-Emotional Learning.

 Our district could review the PreK-12 curriculum to ensure it offers plenty of hands-on experiential learning.